-WMST 2010 Women in the Humanities 3-0-3 Interdisciplinary approach to Women in the Humanities, it will explore representations of women and aesthetic works by women.
+WMST 2010 Women in the Humanities

+Interdisciplinary approach to Women in the Humanities, it will explore representations of women and aesthetic works by women.
 Diversity is a central concern of this course.
 An understanding of how racism, classism, and ethnocentrism affect people will be incorporated into each component of the course.

-WMST 2020 Race, Class, and Gender 3-0-3 Also offered as African American Studies 2020.
-An exploration of social class, gender, and racial/ethnic relations as distinct, but linked dimensions of social inequality.
-Includes an examination of the historic underpinnings of discrimination by race, class, and gender and the present status of these issues.
-WMST 3000 Introduction to Women's Studies 3-0-3 An exploration of the diversity of women's lives through essays, readings, and the study of scholarly theories and research.
+WMST 2020 Race, Class, and Gender 3-0- 3 Also offered as African American Studies 2020.
+An exploration of social cl ass, gender, and racial/ethnic relations as distinct, but linked dimensions of social inequal ity.
+Includes an examination of the historic underpinnings of discrimination by race, class, and 1 gender and the present status of these issues.
+WMST 3000 Introduction to Women's Studies 3-0- 3

+An exploration of the diversity of women's lives through essays, readings, and the study of scholarly theories and research.
 The course will examine a wide range of social issues which affect the status of women in an historical context and in contemporary society.

-WMST 3010 Women in Ancient Greece and Rome 3-0-3 Also offered as HIST 3010.
+WMST 3010 Women in Ancient Greece and Rome

+Also offered as HIST 3010.
 Issues of particular relevance to women in Greek and Roman society and their modern parallels.
 Topics include social, political and legal rights; the family, marriage, and children; health issues; women and work.

 WMST 3020 The Status of Women: Historical Perspectives 3-0-3 Also offered as HIST 3020.
 Women in the Western historical tradition with emphasis upon historiographical methods for working women's lives.
 Primary source materials reveal the evolution of women's views of themselves, first as expressed by men, then by women as they begin to speak of themselves.

+3 to 9 hours credit

+3 hours credit

+WMST 3030 Women's Health and Nutritional Issues

+Also offered as NURS 3030 and NUTR 3030.
+An introduction to the holistic health care and nutritional needs of women throughout their lifespan.
+Health care and nutrition issues are discussed from historical and contemporary perspectives.
+The course explores self-care practices of culturally diverse women, including health maintenance, illness prevention, and complementary healing.

-- WMST 3600 Women and Religion 3-0-3 Also offered as REL 3600.
+WMST 3330 Studies in Women and Literature 3-0-3 Also offered as ENGL 3330.
+Prerequisite: ENGL 2110 or 2110H, 2120 or 2120H, 2130 or 2130H, 2060, or 2140.
+An examination of selected topics in literature by or about women.
+WMST 3600 Women and Religion 3-0-3 Also offered as REL 3600.
 An introduction to historical, theological, spiritual and liturgical dimensions of women's experience within religious traditions.
-Research opportunities increase students' awareness of the implications of gender as an interpretive category. - WMST 4220 Hispanic Women Writers 3-0-3 Also offered as SPAN 4220.
+Research opportunities increase students' awareness of the implications of gender as an interpretive category.
+WMST 4220 Hispanic Women Writers 3-0-3 Also offered as SPAN 4220.
 Exploration of the way in which Hispanic women writers have created voices and identities through a variety of textual strategies.
 A study of the development of feminist discourse through these works will also be covered.
-Readings may include works from Sor Juana Inés de la Cruz, Isabel Allende, Julia de Burgos, Luisa Valenzuela, Angeles Maestretta, Rosario Castellanos, Mercé Rodoreda, Ester Tusquets, Santa Teresa de Avila, Ana María Matute, Carmen Martín Gaite, and Rosa Montero.
+Readings may include works from Sor Juana Inés de la Cruz, Isabel Allende, Julia de Burgos, Luisa Valenzuela,

+Angeles Maestretta, Rosario Castellanos, Mercé Rodoreda, Ester Tusquets, Santa Teresa de Avila, Ana María Matute, Carmen Martín Gaite, and Rosa Montero.
 WMST 4261 Women in the U.S. to 1869 3-0-3 Also offered as HIST 4261.
 A study of United States history from the perspective of women.
 Includes social, cultural, political, intellectual, and economic aspects of the nation's history, more specifically, the ways women shaped and were influenced by various events and movements in U.S. history from the Colonial period to 1869